Gazprom considering concessions to settle EU antitrust case

 “Hence probably the odds are still in favour of a settlement, but I guess no options should be excluded at this stage.”

-$1 = 0.8896 euros Additional reporting by Foo Yun Chee and Barbara Lewis in Brussels and Denis Pinchuk in Moscow
+$1 = 0.8896 euros Additional reporting by Foo Yun Chee and Barbara Lewis in Brussels and Denis Pinchuk in Moscow; editing by Anna Willard